-To date there has been no delivery of affordable housing between 2009/10 - 2013/14 in Willaston and the SHMA sub-area of Crewe has not seen the required number of affordable homes delivered.
-Therefore as there is affordable housing need in Willaston and the SHMA sub-area of Crewe there is a requirement that 30% of the total units at this site are affordable...'
+It is advised that 'To date there has been no delivery of affordable housing between 2013/14 and 2017/18 in Willaston and the SHMA sub-area of Crewe has not seen the required number of affordable homes delivered.
+Therefore, as there is affordable housing need in Willaston and the SHMA sub-area of Crewe there is a requirement that 30% of the total units at this site are affordable, based on the total number of dwellings being 40 this which equates to 12 dwellings, with 8 of the affordable dwellings provided as rented affordable units and 4 provided as intermediate tenure.